matt-fonto/books/beyond_cracking_the_coding_interview/part 6 - Principles of coding interviews/notes.md

   - If in doubt, you can pretend something exists or it's like that
   - Most companies don't actually have you run your code
 - Stick with conventional libraries

+#### Verification

+- Strong verification signals come from:
+  - At the beginning: when you do requirements gathering
+    - Considering edge cases before diving into coding
+  - At the end: when we check the correctness of the code with test cases and examples

+##### Rubric

+- Did they ask good clarification questions?
+  - Questions that weren't already answered in the question description or examples
+- Did they proactively consider edge cases?
+- Did they test their code or provide a good argument for its correctness?
+- Were they able to spot and fix any bugs?

+#### Communication

+- Coding interviews offer a window of what it's like to collaborate with you
+- Thinking out load is essential, but neuopng a baseline, it may not significantly impact outcome

+##### Rubric

+- Were they able to clearlyu communicate their thoughts, even when the conversation got technical?
+- Were they able to answer technical questions?
+- Were they open to feedback?
+- If they were confused, were they able to articulate why?

+##### Tips

+- Whatever you do, **keep your interviewer in the loop**
+  - From the interviewer perpsective, it's frustrating candidates that are lost in though and it's not clear what they are thinking
+  - If you need some minutes to think in silence about the problem, that's totally fine.
+Just let the interviewer know
+- Use computer science terminology to **showcase your depth of knowledge**
+  - "I will use a hashmap" vs "I will use a hash map because it provides constant-time lookups"
+    - Second one shows more depth, without deviating from the conversation thread
+- Use the **Name-and-Justify** technique
+- Be a responsive listener.
+It's not only about what you say, but how you pay attention to their commments
+  - Considering implications
+  - Being willing to pivot based on their inputs
+  - If you're going down a path, and they suggest something, listen to them
+- Writing things down
+  - Writing the big O analysis
+- Don't argue with your interviewer
+  - Even if you're right, it won't help you
+- Listen the problem attentively
+  - Read with calm.
+It's much better to read once slowly and understand it than needing to come back to it
+    - You can't solve a problem you don't understand
+- Attempting to rush interview steps typically backfires
+  - "Slow is smooth.
+Smooth is fast"
+- When writing pseudocode, use "indented English"
+- Most companies just want to make sure you're:
+  - Independent and resourceful: in an interview this is about finding your own way to get unstuck instead of asking for help
+  - Collaborative
+  - Friendly and enthusiastic: remember the interviewer's name
+  - Asking thoughtful engineering-specific questions
+  - Not a jerk
+- Structur:
+  - Take 5 minutes to read the question
+  - Take 5 minutes to write pseudo code
+    - This helps the interviewer giving you feedback